Vaibhavi-Patel-24/MAD_ASSIGNMENT_1_Vaibhavi/README.md

 ## Overview

 MAD_ASSIGNMENT_1 is a feature-rich Android application developed as part of an academic assignment.
 This app exemplifies modern Android development practices, focusing on user experience, data management, and data visualization.
-Built using Kotlin and leveraging various Android libraries, MAD_ASSIGNMENT_1 aims to provide users with a seamless and engaging experience.
+Built using Kotlin and leveraging various Android libraries.

 ## Table of Contents